-The Earl and Marjorie Holland College of Arts & Media brings together the Departments of Art & Design, Music, Theatre & Dance and Mass Media.
-Earl and Margie Holland’s donation was the largest cash gift in the University’s history and has helped make the College a reality.
-The Earl and Margie Holland College of Arts & Media offers students a unique facility in which programs that cut across these disciplines are offered in a setting that promotes the study of all areas of the arts.
+Southeast has been able to bring together the Departments of Art & Design, Music, Theatre & Dance and Mass Media through the generosity of Earl and Margie Holland.
+Their donation has been the largest cash gift in the University’s history and helped make the College a reality.
+We offer students a unique facility, where programs cut across disciplines, that are offered in settings promoting the study of all the arts.

 The state-of-the-art performance hall, named for Donald C. Bedell, seats 940 and is the site of ballets, concerts, musicals, and instrumental performances, as well as vocal recitals.
 Because of its outstanding acoustics, this space is one in which performances are appreciated to their fullest and is the only such professional venue in the out-state region between St. Louis and Memphis.

 Donald C. Bedell, a Sikeston, MO, area businessman, was named a "Friend of the University" by the Southeast Missouri University Foundation in 2003 and is an emeritus member of the Foundation Board of Directors.

 The Rosemary Berkel and Harry L. Crisp II Southeast Missouri Regional Museum is a 14,000-square-foot unique structure with more than 5,900 square feet of exhibition space.
 It attracts people from throughout the region with its focus on the archeology, history and fine arts of the Southeast Missouri region.
 It is named for Rosemary Berkel Crisp and Harry L. Crisp II, a couple whose remarkable generosity also helped to expand and renovate the University’s nursing building.
 The Crisps have devoted themselves to providing access to higher education throughout the Southeast Missouri region through memberships on numerous community college, foundation, university and statewide boards.